Salary Slip Format

 - Pay Period

-- Select the pay period covered by this payslip, typically a month and year.
+- Enter the pay period covered by this payslip.
+It typically includes a specific month and year.

 - Total Paid Days

-- Enter the actual number of days for which the employee is being paid.
-This is calculated as Total Work Days minus LOP Days.
-For example: if Total Work Days = 26 and LOP = 2 days, then Total Paid Days = 24 days.
+- Enter the actual number of days for which the employee is being paid for.
+This is calculated as Total Work Days minus Loss of Pay (in short LOP) Days.
+For example, if the individual has total work days of 26 and a LOP of 2 days, then the total paid days are equal to 24 days.

 - LOP (Loss of Pay) Days

-- Enter only the unpaid leave days that result in salary deduction (unauthorized absence, leave without pay when no leave balance exists).
+- Enter only the unpaid leave days that result in salary deduction, such as unauthorised absence or leave without pay when no leave balance exists.
 This is different from 'Number of Leaves' which includes paid leaves.
-LOP days are deducted from Total Work Days to calculate Total Paid Days.
+LOP days are deducted from total work days to calculate total paid days.

 - Total Work Days

-- Enter the total calendar working days in the pay period as per company policy (typically 26-30 days per month, excluding weekends and holidays).
-This is a fixed number based on the company's working calendar, regardless of employee attendance.
+- Enter the total calendar working days in the pay period as per company policy, which is typically 26-30 days per month, excluding weekends and holidays.
+This is a fixed number based on the company's working calendar, regardless of the employee attendance.

 - Number of Leaves

-- Enter the total leaves taken by the employee during this pay period, including both paid leaves (sick leave, casual leave, earned leave) and unpaid leaves.
-This is different from LOP Days which only counts unpaid absences that affect salary.
+- Enter the total leaves taken by the employee during this pay period, which includes paid leaves (i.e., sick leave, casual leave, or earned leave) and unpaid leaves.
+This is different from LOP Days, which only counts unpaid absences that affect salary.

 - Payment Date

 - Enter the date when the salary payment was processed or will be credited to the employee's account.
-Format: DD/MM/YYYY.
+We use the format 'DD/MM/YYYY', but feel free to change it.

 - Earnings

-- Add all components that contribute to the employee's gross earnings such as basic salary, allowances, bonuses, overtime pay, commissions, and other benefits specific to your organization or country.
+- Add all components together, which make up the employee's gross earnings.
+This usually includes basic salary, allowances, bonuses, overtime pay, commissions, and other benefits specific to your organisation or country.

 - Basic Salary